Arksyd96/weather-app/README.md

 Used Create-react-app

-Small app that shows the weather using react.
+An app that gives you Daily/hourly weather of your current location using OpenWeatherAPI

+Created with React